-In 2017 Milano joined the massive cast of the Netflix series Wet Hot American Summer: Ten Years Later, a sequel to the 2001 cult classic film and 2015 series.
-The following year she found her place on another Netflix show, playing the wife of a beauty pageant coach in Insatiable.
+In 2017 Milano joined the massive cast of the series Wet Hot American Summer: Ten Years Later, a sequel to the 2001 cult classic film and 2015 series.
+The following year she found her place on another TV show, playing the wife of a beauty pageant coach in Insatiable.

 Touch Sportswear Line